sociocs/sociocs-docs/integrations/webflow/form.md

 1. Under "*Trigger Type*", select "Form submission".
 Under "*Webhook URL*", enter form's API URL from Sociocs with "*apikey*" as query string.
     - Here is the format of how the URL should be entered - `[your form's API URL]?apikey=[your secret key]`.
-    - Example URL (**DO NOT USE THIS IT IN YOUR FORM**): `https://forms.sociocs.com/v1/ABXLpcxfV78tngkZq6bbq3/1238703332685678?apikey=ABCDTeuZJMTkAbkWs8O456KAa09CsXYZ`.
+    - Example URL (**NOT A REAL URL.
+DO NOT USE IT IN YOUR FORM**): `https://forms.sociocs.com/v1/ABXLpcxfV78tngkZq6bbq3/1238703332685678?apikey=ABCDTeuZJMTkAbkWs8O456KAa09CsXYZ`.
 ![image](https://user-images.githubusercontent.com/12301512/202724033-9607053b-dca3-4ce5-8843-58fd529576f2.png)

 1. Click "*Add Webhook*".

+1. Publish your website.
 You are all set to accept form submissions in your Webflow site!